 We are also taking preventative steps to ensure no body with any signs or symptoms of Covid-19 are on-site, but bubbles and asking parents to only book a week at time strengthens this protection even further.

-Morning drop off/ sign-in and afternoon pick up/collection times will be staggered by age group in order for us to manage and maintain social distancing for our parents.
-This approach will also help to avoid queues getting too long and prevent age groups mixing
+Morning drop off/ sign-in and afternoon pick up/collection times will be separated by sport in order for us to manage and maintain social distancing for our parents.
+This approach will also help to avoid queues getting too long and prevent bubbles mixing.

-We kindly ask parents to support us in upholding these times.
+We kindly ask parents to support us in upholding this.

 Our Camps and high-contact areas will be cleaned thoroughly and regularly.